cutlerCLI/cutler/README.md

 $ mise use -g cargo:cutler
 ```

-Once installed, you can install the necessary [shell completions](#shell-completions) for your shell instance if needed.
+Once installed, you can also enable [shell completions](#shell-completions) for your shell instance if needed.
-Installing via Homebrew doesn't require this step to be completed.
+Installing via Homebrew doesn't require doing this step.

 ### Manual Installation

-You can also get the latest [prebuilt compressed binaries](https://github.com/hitblast/cutler/releases) if you would like to manually install the project.
+Get the latest [prebuilt compressed binaries](https://github.com/hitblast/cutler/releases) if you would like to manually install the project.

 Note than on devices running macOS, you'll have to remove the quarantine attribute from the binary: